 Data Warehousing Solution for Greater Return on Investment

 Building a data warehouse is a time-consuming, expensive, and complex task.
-Depending on the complexity of a warehouse, Data Warehousing solutions may require a big initial investment and time.
+Consequently, depending on the complexity of a warehouse, Data Warehousing solutions may require a big initial investment and time.
 But with in-depth insights and knowledge about the business, one can reach the expected results.

 Many data warehousing initiatives go over budget, are late, or fall short of expectations.
-There is a lot of interest in justifying and evaluating data warehousing investments.
-Companies consider this essential to implement a data warehouse solution.
+Hence, justifying and evaluating data warehousing investments is of major interest to people.
+Companies consider this essential to implement cloud data warehouse solutions.

 ROI Analysis of A Data Warehousing Solution

-ROI analysis is a useful decision-making tool that ensures investments are in line with the company’s strategy and efficiently use resources.
-Calculating ROI for a data warehouse is a difficult undertaking.
-Costs are normally predictable, but some of the potential advantages are more difficult to quantify.
+ROI analysis is a useful decision-making tool in big data analytics.
+It ensures investments are in line with the company’s strategy and efficiently use resources.
+Though calculating ROI for a cloud data warehouse is a difficult undertaking, tools have made it easier to predict the cost.
+But some of the potential advantages are more difficult to quantify.

-While net present value and internal rate of return are commonly linked with ROI, it encompasses a broader set of indicators, such as payback period and returns on investment over a specified time period.
-Financial measures aren’t always employed with data warehouses.
+While net present value and internal rate of return are commonly linked with ROI, it encompasses a broader set of indicators, such as payback period and returns on investment over a specified period.
+As a result financial measures aren’t always employed with data storage.

-The cost of a data warehousing solution is relatively easy to estimate.
+The cost of data warehousing is relatively easy to estimate.
 Like most IT projects, it includes the associated hardware, software, and personnel costs.
-It is also based on the amount of data produced in the organization and how it will be used.
+It is also based on the amount of query data produced in the organization from multiple data sources and how it will be used.